Collective Soul: 2010–2020: Focus on side projects, See What You Started by Continuing, and Blood

-2021–present: Vibrating, Here to Eternity, and documentary
+2021–present: Vibrating, Here to Eternity, documentary, and Touch and Go

 In 2021 and 2022, Collective Soul released the singles "All Our Pieces" and "Cut the Cord", which were taken from the band's then-upcoming album.
 Both songs were accompanied by music videos and lyric videos.
-Collective Soul's eleventh studio album was then released on August 12, 2022, entitled Vibrating.
+Collective Soul's eleventh studio album, Vibrating, was then released on August 12, 2022.
 Initially, songs on Vibrating were due to be released as part of the 2019 Blood album, but the band's management discouraged the double album concept.

 In February 2024, Collective Soul announced a double album titled Here to Eternity.
-It was notably recorded at the estate of Elvis Presley in Palm Springs, CA. A nationwide tour was also announced in support of the album, alongside Hootie & the Blowfish and Edwin McCain.
+It was recorded at the estate of Elvis Presley in Palm Springs, CA. A nationwide tour was also announced in support of the album, alongside Hootie & the Blowfish and Edwin McCain.
 The album was released on May 17, 2024.
 A documentary about the band, Give Me a Word: The Collective Soul Story, was released on July 8, 2025.
 It was directed by Joseph Rubinstein and produced by Jonathan Sheldon (from the production company Pfonetic) and Greg Richling (former member of The Wallflowers).
 The documentary covered the band's entire career with participation from various Collective Soul members.

+Collective Soul's 13th studio album, Touch and Go, was announced in early 2026.
+Touch and Go was released on April 18, 2026 (Record Store Day).
+The release was restricted to vinyl only, with other physical and digital editions delayed until later in 2026.